Community Health Needs Forums- Fall 2011

 2) federal, tribal, regional, State, or local health or other departments or agencies, with current data or other information relevant to the health needs of the community served by the hospital facility; and

 3) leaders, representatives, or members of medically underserved, low income, and minority populations, and populations with chronic disease needs, in the community served by the hospital facility.

 Specifically, the community engagement process will contribute to:

 1. Understanding the public health priorities of key community constituents; and

 2. Identifying key community constituents who could collaborate to design and introduce initiatives that address these key public health priorities.

-The timetable for the local CHNA process will go through December 2013.
+The timetable for the local CHNA process went through December 2013.
 This fall was dedicated to gathering qualitative data via community forums with local citizens and stakeholders.
-The process will also include further data collection and analysis, priority setting, development of action and implementation plans and adoption of those plans by the county health department and local hospitals.
-The Lerner Center, in consultation with the Onondaga County Health Department and local hospitals, will help to facilitate pieces of this process.
+The process also included further data collection and analysis, priority setting, development of action and implementation plans and adoption of those plans by the county health department and local hospitals.
+The Lerner Center, in consultation with the Onondaga County Health Department and local hospitals, helped to facilitate pieces of this process.

 Process for Community Health Needs Assessment Forums